 - therefore all de-carbonisation efforts by mankind are futile, misguided and irrelevant.

-- As global temperatures have already been showing stagnation or cooling over the last eighteen years or more, the world should now fear the real and detrimental effects of global cooling, rather than being hysterical about limited, beneficial or now non-existent further warming.
+- So the world should now fear the real and detrimental effects of global cooling, rather than being hysterical about limited, beneficial or now non-existent further recent warming.

 So at present levels the earth’s biosphere is still only marginally above a minimal CO2 level for plant and thus planetary survival and any further concentrations of atmospheric CO2 can only have a positive entirely beneficial effect on plant growth.

-Recent publications have now established that over the past few decades the earth’s vegetation has grown substantially by ~15% globally.
+Recent publications and satellite measurements have now established that over the past few decades the earth’s vegetation has grown substantially by ~15% globally.
 This is attributed simply to the higher levels of atmospheric CO2.

 The diminishing effect of CO2 concentration on temperature

-These notes quantify the current and likely future Man-made CO2 temperature effects on climate, according to the publications accepted by Global Warming Alarmists.
+These notes try to quantify the current and likely future Man-made CO2 temperature effects on climate, according to the publications accepted by Global Warming Alarmists.

-The influence of CO2 concentration on temperature is known and is widely accepted to diminish progressively as its concentration increases.
+The influence of CO2 concentration on temperature is known and is widely accepted to diminish logarithmically as its concentration increases.
 This is a crucial fact.
-This fact is not acknowledged in the IPCC summary for Policy Makers.

 Both Global Warming advocates and Climate Change sceptics agree on this.
 IPCC Published reports, (TAR3), acknowledge that the effective temperature increase caused by growing concentrations of CO2 in the atmosphere radically diminishes with increasing concentrations.